-- For 1st year bachelor students an information session is offered in January/February.
+- For 1st year bachelor students an information session is offered in February.

 - For 2nd year bachelor students we will organize the first session in September.
-In fall 2020, the slides will be posted on Canvas on 21 September, 2020; followed by online/live Q&A sessions (dates to be announced).
+This is followed by online/live Q&A sessions (dates to be announced on Canvas/SIN Online).
 The focus of this session is on the selection criteria and all the ins and outs regarding an exchange.

-- In October the 2nd session, focusing on the application and selection process, will be posted, again followed by Q&A sessions (dates to be announced).
+- In October the 2nd session, focusing on the application and selection process, will be provided, again followed by Q&A sessions (dates to be announced).

 To apply for an exchange term abroad, students need to complete the application form (Part I) and complete our new system called Interview Stream (Part II), of which both are online.
 The link to Part II will show in a pop up message as soon as you submitted Part I of your application.
 For Part I, you can start here:

 Deadline is: Friday, 12 November, 2021 before 23.59 h